 If you fail to finish your SEPP program, the IRS will require from you to pay all the taxes and penalties on the amounts you have distributed.

 First Time Homebuyers

-First-time home buyer may also be exempt from paying 10% penalty of early distribution.
+A first-time homebuyer may also be exempt from paying a 10% penalty of early distribution.
 The expenses made on buying or rebuilding a property should be on the IRA owner’s behalf or for:

 - Their spouse

 - Children of both the owner and their spouse

 - Grandchildren of both the owner and their spouse